fossabot/zip/docs/hacking_syntax.md

 1. Update the parser to understand the new syntax
 2. Update the type checker so it can infer types of AST nodes parsed from the new syntax
-3. Update Erl translator to convert Bejo AST nodes to Erlang abstract format.
+3. Update Erl translator to convert the Bejo AST nodes to Erlang abstract format.

 These are explained below.